 You have to commend Boku for taking a different approach – as carrier billing as a payment method has much to recommend.

 The ability to make fast, secure payments using only a mobile number is impressive.
-It’s also refreshing not to have to sign-up to another online service to make payments – especially when you have already signed-up for the online betting account in the first place.
+It’s also refreshing not to have to sign-up for another online service to make payments – especially when you have already signed up for the online betting account in the first place.

 Depending on how you like to manage your money, having your betting deposits added to your phone bill may or may not be an attractive proposition.